 These moist, zingy and light blueberry lemon curd muffins are sure to brighten your day!
-Can also be made dairy-free.
+Can be made 100% whole grain and dairy-free.

 Now that we have Valentine’s Day out of the way, I can go back to celebrating all things lemony!

 I was in the mood to stuff things a few weeks ago.
 And because I had so much leftover lemon curd and there was an awesome sale on blueberries, how could I not go with blueberry lemon curd muffins? :)

 So the question was how to stuff the muffins.
 I did some googling to see if more people piped lemon curd into muffins after baking or if they did it how I wanted to do it – which is by filling the muffin liners half-way with batter, dolloping a tablespoon of curd into the center, and then pouring in more batter.
 I couldn’t really find anyone who did it this way and I can’t understand why.
 It’s so easy!
 And you don’t need to get out a piping bag.
 I’ll do anything to avoid doing more cleaning!

 I’ve made these blueberry lemon curd muffins with white whole wheat, whole spelt and regular whole wheat flour.
 The muffins came out great with each one, but if you don’t like the whole grain taste, definitely go with white whole wheat!
 Or whole spelt.
 There’s quite a bit of lemon zest in there which covers up the whole grain taste, but not completely with regular whole wheat.

 I really didn’t care about the calories when I was making these muffins but if you do care, you’ll probably want to avoid the streusel.
 And lemon curd.
 But that’s all the fun, isn’t it? ;) I vote for eating one of these with some fruit on the side, rather than eating 4 muffins and nothing else.
 Which is usually how I roll.